 Digestion

 Centipedes have a tube-like digestive system.
 The digestive glands are located in the mouth itself.
-The food is broken down in the foregut, digested in the midgut, and the excreta is expelled through two Malpighian tubules.
+Food is broken down in the foregut, digested in the midgut, and the waste is expelled through two Malpighian tubules.

 Respiration

-Each segment of the centipede carries an opening (called spiracle), through which the centipedes breathe.
-The spiracles connect to the tubes called tracheae that supply oxygen throughout the body.
+Each segment of the centipede carries a tiny opening called a spiracle.
+Centipedes breathe through these openings.
+The spiracles connect to tubes called tracheae that carry oxygen throughout the body.

 Reproduction

-Sexual activity of centipedes does not involve copulation.
-The sperms deposited by the males (in a self-made web) are absorbed by the females, so as to facilitate fertilization.
-The eggs are usually deposited in holes made in the soil.
-In some species, the females leave the eggs to hatch on their own, whereas others take care of the eggs as well as the young ones.
+Centipede reproduction does not involve copulation.
+Males deposit sperm in a self-made web.
+Females absorb the sperm to fertilize their eggs.
+The eggs are usually laid in holes in the soil.
+In some species, the females leave the eggs to hatch on their own.
+In others, the females take care of both the eggs and the young ones.

 Learn More About Centipedes